KikisGamingService/TextAdventureTemplate/README.txt

 - Required Software:
 Current Python installation to run the main file.
 This was created and tested with Python 3.10.
 A text editor to edit any Python files.
 Data files for a PyCharm project are included.
+If PyCharm project files are needed, make sure to extract both the venv and the .idea folders.

 - Main files:
 TextBasedGame.py is the main Python file.
 Edit the text in here to create your own stories, rooms, and more.